haoxinzhuang/wildfire_ca/README.md

 The slideshow consists of four scenes, each highlighting a specific information of the wildfire crisis:

 1. Escalating Trends though Years: Visualizes the total acres burned and the frequency of fire incidents over time, showcasing the increasing scale of wildfires.
+The interactive checkboxs allowing users to see only Acres Burned or Incident Count data.
 2. Geographic Concentration (2013-2025): Displays a map of California, illustrating the spatial distribution and concentration of fire incidents across the state.
+The year slider can make user to visualize the the number of acres burned in specific year.
 3. Devastating Impacts from the Wildfires: Details the severe consequences of wildfires, including the number of homes destroyed and estimated financial losses.
-Interactive tooltips provide exact figures on hover.
+The dropdown menu give user option to choose which impact they are interested and interactive tooltips provide exact figures on hover.
-4. Understanding the Causes: Presents a breakdown of the various causes of wildfires, helping to understand the factors contributing to these events.

 ## Data Sources